Perfect Baked Sweet Potatoes

 Here’s where it gets fun.
 After baking your sweet potato you can make so many delicious creations.
 Here are some ideas:

-• Classic baked potato toppings – Add sour cream, cheese, bacon, green onions… whatever your heart desires!
+• Classic baked potato – Add sour cream, cheese, bacon, garlic, green onions or chives… whatever your heart desires!
 It’s also delicious with just butter.
 Feel free to use vegan sour cream or vegan butter if needed.

 • Sweet cinnamon – I personally love topping my baked sweet potatoes with butter, cinnamon and salt.
 You can also add an extra hint of sweetness with a sprinkle of coconut sugar or a drizzle of maple syrup or honey.
 For a vegan version without butter, try using coconut butter.
 It’s delish!

-• Healthy Sweet Potato Skins – Make an upgraded game day snack by filling sweet potato skins with cashew sour cream and tempeh bacon.
+• Sweet potato skins – Make an upgraded game day snack by filling sweet potato skins with cashew sour cream and tempeh bacon.

 • Upgraded breakfast – Add scrambled eggs and your favorite breakfast foods!
 I’d add breakfast sausage or bacon, shredded cheese, sliced avocado and hot sauce.